MarvinTheParanoid/ThematicAnalysis/README.md

 - **Single Prompt**: This method works well, which is not surprising given that it's essentially a summarization problem.
 It leverages the strengths of language models in condensing information into coherent themes.
 This still needs some iteration, and some changes to help it work with larger datasets.

 - **Coding**: This approach was inspired by a challenge article.
 This approach worked reasonably well, and has some benefits over the single prompt approach, but I think there is a lot of improvements required.
 This approach could benefit from a reasoning model to improve consistency.
-Note, the API still needs updates based on insights from the coding notebook
+Note, the API still needs updates based on insights from the [coding notebook](./notebooks/coding.ipynb).

 - **Clustering**: Initially considered as I have fond memories of doing clustering at university, but I don't think it's a good fit for this problem.
 I started a quick test out of curiosity but didn't pursue it further.